This is the gravest crisis the judiciary and the legal profession have ever faced in India

-November 10, 2017 witnessed a gross and unconscionable abuse of power by the Chief Justice of India, Justice Dipak Misra, unparalleled in the history of the Supreme Court of India for its brazenness.
+November 10, 2017, witnessed a gross and unconscionable abuse of power by the Chief Justice of India, Justice Dipak Misra, unparalleled in the history of the Supreme Court of India.
 As other commentators have pointed out (here, here, here and here) it is, if not the lowest, then certainly one of the lowest points in the history of an institution that ordinary citizens of India look up to.
 The credibility of the institution, built up over several decades, already under stress in the last few years, crumbled in two hours of high drama.
 It is important to remember how we got here, why the Chief Justice of India’s actions are so unpardonable and why things may never be the same again.

 Sequence of events